Despite cold Curry, Durant and Warriors beat 76ers 119-108 - News 12 Now

 TIP-INS

-Warriors: Curry followed up his miserable performance against the Lakers by setting an NBA record with 13 made 3-pointers on Nov.
-7 against New Orleans.
-He remained three 3-pointers shy of tying Kobe Bryant for 11th on the NBA career list with 1,827.
+Warriors: Curry remained three 3-pointers shy of tying Kobe Bryant for 11th on the NBA career list with 1,827. … Golden State missed 15 of its 16 3-point attempts in the first half.

 76ers: Top pick Ben Simmons had bone marrow injected into his foot to stimulate bone growth and speed up the healing process.
 Philadelphia announced last week that Simmons would miss the entire season after fracturing his right foot in training camp. … Jahlil Okafor followed his season-high 28 points in Saturday’s 110-109 loss at the Knicks with four points in 17 minutes.